Florida rushes to make its final preparations before Hurricane Idalia makes landfall

 The NWS expects storm surge — which occurs when strong winds heave seawater onto land in coastal areas — to cause "widespread deep inundation" that could wash out escape routes and render certain areas unfit to live for a time.

-Storm surge is predicted to be as high as 15 feet in some parts of the Big Bend and as high as seven feet in Tampa Bay.
+Storm surge is predicted to be as high as 15 feet in some parts of the Big Bend and as high as 7 feet in Tampa Bay.

 As much as a foot of rainfall is also expected near where the storm comes ashore in Florida, with lower rainfall totals predicted for other parts of the state, as well as Georgia and the Carolinas.
 Tornadoes in those states are also possible.

-Idalia battered the westernmost tip of Cuba with up to four inches of rain, the Associated Press reported.
+Idalia battered the westernmost tip of Cuba with up to 4 inches of rain, the Associated Press reported.

 DeSantis said evacuees don't necessarily need to travel long distances — people can go tens of miles inland to a shelter, hotel or the home of family or friends to escape storm surge conditions near the coast.